Aanuja/Demorepo/Apigility-1.3.1_rh6_rh7_sl11_sl12_ubuntu.md

 # Building Apigility

 Apigility version 1.3.1 has been successfully built and tested for Linux on z Systems.
-The following instructions can be used for RHEL 7.1/6.6 , SLES 12/11 and Ubuntu.
+The following instructions can be used for RHEL 7.1/6.6 , SLES 12/11 and UBUNTU.

 ##### General Notes: